Inference for Low-Rank Models: Asymptotic Results

-The first assumption restricts the data generating process (DGP) of the design variable $x_{ij}$.
+The assumption below restricts the DGP of the design variable $x_{ij}$.
 The restrictions imposed are mild, and the assumption is stated so as to cover a variety of cases.
 Specifically, conditions (a)-(c) in Assumption \ref{assdgp} allow for various types of dependence among the $x_{ij}$.